Jaimilit/CrossFit/README.md

 FEATURES

+Languages Used

+HTML
+CSS

+Colors

+I chose a gray theme chosen from the color palette on coolors.
+I wanted to keep it simple and wanted the images to pop more.
+I wanted the images and the text to pop, so I kept a simple, light gray background.
+For the header and the footer, I used a dark gray to contrast the background.
+I used white text in the logo to make it pop more.

 Navigation Bar

 Featured on all pages, the full responsive navigation bar includes links to the Home Page, Terms and Wods, and Contact Us page to allow easy navigation.